Fishmans: 1998–2004: Otokotachi no Wakare, death of Sato, and disbandment

 In December 1998, Fishmans held five concerts for the Otokotachi no Wakare Tour (男達の別れツアー) to grant bass player Kashiwabara a last hurrah with the group.
 The tour concluded with two back-to-back shows, one on December 27 and the other on the 28th, both performed at Akasaka Blitz in Minato.

 Fishmans performed their final concert on December 28, 1998.
 That night, they played many of their most widely acclaimed songs and concluded with a full performance of Long Season.
 This was to be Kashiwabara's final performance with the band, and Sato with Motegi planned to continue working as Fishmans.
-Sato died on March 15, 1999, from heart failure, although his cause of death is widely contested by fans and the media to this day.
+Sato died from heart failure on March 15, 1999.
 Fishmans' last concert was released as the live album 98.12.28 Otokotachi no Wakare (98.12.28 男達の別れ) on September 29, 1999.
 It has gone on to receive critical and fan praise.

 The death of Sato was so sudden that Polydor, their record label, had already prematurely scheduled the release of two compilation releases for only two days after his death.
 Fishmans 1991–1994 Singles & More, a compilation of Media Remoras-era releases was released on March 17, as well as The Three Birds & More Feelings, a collection of the band's PVs on VHS (later re-pressed on DVD) recorded by Kensuke Kawamura.